Paul Ryan's charms fall flat in Irish homeland

 While visiting an ancestral home in Ireland remains a rite of passage for U.S. presidents, with the last five claiming ties there, the power of the Irish vote has faded since it helped lift John F. Kennedy to the presidency in 1960.

-Kennedy's victory set up a triumphant homecoming three years later to a town 20 miles (32 km) from Graiguenamanagh.
+Kennedy's victory set up a triumphant homecoming three years later to a town 20 miles from Graiguenamanagh.

 But pockets of Irish Americans in the key swing states of Ohio and Pennsylvania could still play an important role.